SgtPooki/MetalSmith-Demo/README.md

 was outdated.
 I am just starting to toy around with MetalSmith, but I figured I would create this as a starter project to help myself, and others like me, to Metal with care.

+### Issues I ran into with Robin's tutorials

+- Part 1
+    1. the MetalSmith.build() method must be passed an error and/or success callback (_this is up to date on the main MetalSmith README.md_).
+    2.
+- Part 2
+    1. After completing adding of all of the instructions from Part 2, the build failed.
+I was missing a post.hbt file (_There is a subtext in Part2 mentioning that you need to also create a post template that I missed while blindly following the large-text instructions._)
+    2. The index.md no longer builds to an index.html.. leaving only a directory listing when serving the build directory.
+    3. The blog/index.html page was displaying [incorrectly escaped content for posts due to using double, instead of triple, curly brackets](http://handlebarsjs.com/#html-escaping).
+- Part 3
+    1. TBD

+### Observed issues with MetalSmith

+1. Why U No Error when build fails?
+Why you DO success?
+If a success function is passed to .build(), it fires during the failed builds mentioned above.
+This is quite confusing.

 ## Dependencies

 1. git